kuhumcst/texton/INSTALL.md

 $> sudo apt-get install python3-pip
 ```

-Libraries must be installed for all users, so we install them as root:
+The cltk library, which is used by the Lapos tagger, must be installed for all users:
 ```bash
 $> sudo su
 # cd ~